 Publishing needs to prioritize different voices.
-We’ll actively seek out and commission underrepresented, historically undervalued voices.
-We’ll give contributors who have been chronically underpublished and underpaid the same chance to experiment and develop and get bylines and cred and supporters that their white, often male counterparts have had.
+We’ll actively seek out and commission historically excluded and undervalued voices.
+We’ll give contributors who have been chronically underpublished and underpaid the same chance to experiment and develop and get bylines and cred and supporters that their White, often male counterparts have had.
 And money!
 We’ll give them money.

 Freelance writers deserve more from publications that would be nothing without them.
 A freelance-based system creates opportunities for new voices and ideas to flourish, with writers who aren’t tied to a particular beat or POV.
 When you pair that with unfettered capitalism, it also creates opportunities for exclusion and abuse.
 Publications owe writers safe working conditions, fair contracts, responsive editors, and clear expectations.
 Collaboration and competitive compensation produce better work than isolation and bootstrapping, and we want to provide new artists with creative partners, pooled resources, and production support beyond what their existing audience can help them afford on their own.

 We don’t believe in paywalls.
 We believe in accessibility.
 We believe that fact-checking is a public good.
 We believe in progressive taxes and saying the next round is on us.
 Those with the means to pay for the things they want are always in a position to support public access to art and information they want everyone to be able to experience.

 Money is neither equally distributed nor the only resource with value.
 Our Backer-Barter membership model accepts whatever currency a supporter can offer — money, ideas, expertise, networks, time.
 They’re all key to building a sustainable, humane publication that gives contributors what they need and readers what they want.